BCFS Health and Human Services: Emergency shelters

+Minor detention centers

+BCFS first started administrating shelters for unaccompanied migrant children under George W. Bush's administration.
+By 2014, BCFS ran two large temporary detention centers and six permanent shelters.
+In 2015, BCFS received more funding than any other Office of Refugee Resettlement contractor and nearly a quarter of total funding designated for the unaccompanied minors program.

 In 2017, a 10 year-old girl with cerebral palsy was arrested after traveling in an ambulance unaccompanied for a gall bladder operation.
 Representative Joaquin Castro attempted to visit her at BCFS shelter and was refused access while her deportation status was being determined.
 District judge Fred Biery suggested that her mother should have been detained as well.
 The child was released without deportation following objections from the ACLU.

 BCFS operated Tornillo tent city, the largest detention camp for minors at the time, from June 2018–January 2019.
 In December 2018 it is estimated that the camp held more than 2,800 minors, mostly from Central America, and employed 2,000 people.
 CEO Kevin Dinnin claimed that the organization was pressured to expand their operations by the federal government.
 Dinnin notified the Department of Health and Human Services on December 17 that the organization would not accept additional detainees.
 It was announced the following day that controversial fingerprinting requirements would be rolled back to expedite sponsorships.
 Conditions of the camp were not subject to scrutiny by state agencies and standard FBI fingerprint background checks for employees were waived, raising alarm about the safety of detained minors.

-In 2019, employees at Wayfair staged a walk out in protest of a contract with BCFS for a minor detention facility in Carrizo Springs, Texas, a former Stratton Oilfield Systems "man camp" that has estimated capacity for 1,000 detainees.
+In 2019, employees at Wayfair staged a walk out in protest of a contract with BCFS for a minor detention facility in Carrizo Springs, Texas, a former Stratton Oilfield Systems "man camp" with estimated capacity for 1,000 detainees.
+In 2021, BCFS threatened to close the Carrizo Springs shelter when Health and Human Services attempted to apply requirements that would increase employees' pay above minimum wage.